 How to Set Up Your Restaurant’s Instagram Profile

-Instagram is another hugely popular platform.
-It’s also a great social platform for restaurants, as people love to share pictures of food and social events.
+Instagram is another hugely popular platform for restaurant social media marketing.
+It’s also a great social platform for restaurants, as people love to share beautiful photos of food and social events.

 Like Facebook, Instagram can have a strong influence on purchasing decisions.
 A study run by UK-based Italian food chain Zizzi found that 30% of 18 to 35 year-olds would avoid a restaurant if its Instagram presence was weak.